How Pippa Middleton and James Matthews Built Their Impressive Billion-Dollar Empire

 Their jabs left Pippa gutted, she admitted.
 "I have felt publicly bullied a little bit," she told Matt Lauer during a 2014 Today appearance.
 "Because eventually I'm just paving my way and trying to live a life."

-But the overwhelming opinion from those watching from afar was that she wasn't making enough of said existence, her previous work as an event planner for family business Party Pieces, six-figure book deals and pieces for the likes of Vanity Fair to The Spectator Magazine, riffing on everything from her and Kate's love of tennis to Kim Kardashian's rear, combined with numerous charitable endeavors failing to impress.
+But the overwhelming opinion from those watching from afar was that she wasn't making enough of said existence, her previous work as an event planner for family business Party Pieces, six-figure book deals and pieces for the likes of Vanity Fair riffing on everything from her and Kate's love of tennis to Kim Kardashian's rear, combined with numerous charitable endeavors failing to impress.

 "People see me as someone privileged who has used my position to advantage; that I don't really work, that I am a socialite—that word really irritates me—and that I'm a party girl without any substance," she griped to the Daily Mail.